joshschmelzle/audio-setup/README.md

 ### Headphone

-I currently have a pair of custom Grados which I've pieced together and have been using since August of 2021.
+I currently have a pair of custom Grado headphones which I've pieced together over the years and have been using in this form since August of 2021.
 Looks like this.

 <img width="824" alt="image" src="https://user-images.githubusercontent.com/13954434/186758727-1a612fbe-dde3-4900-b505-c7c2b46582d2.png">